ra536/healthy-you/README.md

 Essentially, our outer file structure is for the back-end, while everything in `react-gmf` is front-end.
 The two will communicate with REST API requests.

 So far, the database hasn't been set up yet, along with middle-end.

+## Steps to run
+Set up environment variables according to the screenshot posted on discord (TODO) To run the back-end, type node server.js from the server directory.
+To run the front-end, type npm start from the client directory.